Parenting Tips

 TRICK vs. Helicopter Parenting

-Helicopter parenting is a style where adults exert control and reduce risk.
-Unlike this style, the TRICK method intentionally creates space for children to learn from setbacks.
-It advocates support without over-monitoring.
+Helicopter parenting exerts heavy control to reduce risk.
+Unlike that approach, the TRICK method intentionally creates space for children to learn from setbacks, advocating support without over-monitoring.

 Practical Daily Tips Based on TRICK